shikijs/shiki/docs/references/engine-js-compat.md

 Compatibility reference of all built-in grammars with the [JavaScript RegExp engine](/guide/regex-engines#javascript-regexp-engine-experimental).

-> Generated on Friday, November 22, 2024
+> Generated on Sunday, November 24, 2024
 >
 > Version `1.23.1`
 >